CorySimon/pyIAST/docs/index.rst

                                         model="Langmuir",
                                         param_guess={"M": 25.0})

 You may need to pass your own starting guess for the parameters if the default guesses in pyIAST were not good enough for convergence when solving the nonlinear equations of IAST.
 You can see the naming convention for model parameters in pyIAST in the dictionary `pyiast._MODEL_PARAMS` as well as in the documentation for the `ModelIsotherm` class at the end of this page.
 Further, you can change the method used to solve the IAST equations by passing e.g. `optimization_method="Powell"` if you encounter convergence problems.
-For a list of optimization methods, see the `Scipy website <http://docs.scipy.org/doc/scipy/reference/optimize.html#module-scipy.optimize>`_.
+For a list of supported optimization methods, see the `Scipy website <http://docs.scipy.org/doc/scipy/reference/optimize.html#module-scipy.optimize>`_.

 InterpolatorIsotherm
 ^^^^^^^^^^^^^^^^^^^^